What are "free radicals"?

 - aging processes

-- Amyotropic lateral sclerosis (ALS): disruption of SOD degradation and destruction of motor nerve cells by free radicals
+- Amyotropic lateral sclerosis (ALS): Disruption of SOD breakdown and destruction of motor nerve cells by free radicals

 - Cataractogenesis macular degeneration